Garry Knox Bennett: Exhibitions and recognition

+Legacy

+Garry Knox Bennett’s innovative approach to furniture design has left a lasting impact on the studio craft movement.
+By challenging traditional notions of craftsmanship and embracing a wide range of materials, he expanded the boundaries of functional art.
+His work continues to inspire artists and designers to explore the intersection of form, function, and artistic expression.

 In popular culture

 In a season 7 episode of the NBC show Parks and Recreation—the third, "William Henry Harrison"—Bennett is listed by main character Ron Swanson as one of only two celebrities that he recognizes.
 (The other being Magnus, a local bull elk.)